locxter/jgswpzzlbt/README.md

 ## Overview

-> Please keep in mind that this is a **work in progress**.

 ![Overview image](overview.png)

-This is a jigsaw puzzle solving robot I'm designing.
+This is a jigsaw puzzle solving robot I designed.
 It is programmed in C++ using OpenCV for image recognition and LibSerial for communicating with a custom Arduino firmware.
+For further information take a look at the overview video in the file `overview.mp4` ([Link](https://raw.githubusercontent.com/locxter/jgswpzzlbt/main/overview.mp4)).

 ## Dependencies